phroph/magicsim/README.md

 How to analyze (say if you have run sims and want to adjust weights): `node analyze.js`

-Note: You must have Node.js installed and in your PATH (see StackOverflow/Google for more information) in order to run this tool.
+Note: This has a portable, self-bootstrapping version of node.
+If you cannot run the scripts using this, delete node.cmd, install Node.js locally on your machine and add it to PATH.
+Run `npm install` from the magicsim directory and then the commands should run as usual.

 **Tests:**